rediacc/www/src/content/docs/en/cli/api-reference/permissions.md

 - User must be authenticated with valid credentials
 - Only administrators can view group details
-- Group must exist in your company
+- Group must exist in your organization
 - Shows all permissions in the group alphabetically
 - Group names are case-sensitive
 - Works for both system and custom groups
 - No limit on permissions displayed
-- Company-specific access only
+- Organization-specific access only
 - Access attempts are tracked for security
 - Returns error if group doesn't exist